COCO - CAPE-OPEN to CAPE-OPEN simulation environment

 Because the COCO software is free of charge, it comes as is.
 No support is included.
 See the license page for further information.

 AmsterCHEM however can provide support for COCO and its components.
-Please visit http://www.amsterchem.com/ for more information.
+Please visit https://www.amsterchem.com/ for more information.

 Feature requests